codelucas/flask_reddit/README.md

 `python2.7 kickstart.py`

-- flask_reddit has tasks which must **occur on a regular time intervals**.
+- flask_reddit has tasks which must **occur on regular time intervals**.
 To make this happen, we use the `crontab`, which is present on UNIX systems.

 A crontab is a dash which allows you to specify what programs to run and how often.